AI in Politics: Shaping Elections and Fueling Skepticism

 • The Brennan Center for Justice Report 2024 calls for transparency, human oversight, and safeguards to protect election systems from AI threats, emphasizing the need for proactive security measures.

-Policymakers are working on new legislation to regulate AI in politics.
+Policymakers are working on new legislation to regulate AI innovation in politics, ensuring that advancements are balanced with proper oversight.

 • 14 states have passed laws targeting deepfakes in political campaigns (Brennan Center for Justice, 2024).